wakeupnemo/polymarket-research/STATE.md

 - whether schema drift or payload shape changes will create silent failure modes,
 - whether the initial token subset should be expanded or narrowed for research.

-### Diagnostic sufficiency of the first feature layer
+### Diagnostic sufficiency of the first reporting layer
-- whether `v0_1` features are enough for the first useful diagnostics,
+- whether the current stale / repeated-hash patterns are informative enough to drive market filtering,
+- whether the `wide_spread_threshold` and low-quality thresholds are calibrated well enough,
+- whether diagnostics outputs should remain purely external reports or should begin to drive gating,
 - whether the current `staleness_flag` logic is adequate for triage,
 - whether the simple `market_quality_score` is good enough for first-pass ranking,
-- which additional diagnostics should remain separate from the core stable schema,
-- and whether test expectations remain aligned with the current diagnostic scoring semantics.
+- and whether the next useful delta belongs in diagnostics interpretation, collection cadence, or first markout analysis.

 ---